rejamison/stove-pipe/README.md

 I'll probably never get to these, but here's some stuff I'd do with more time:

 * Add a BLE characteristic that allows you to shutdown the Pi cleanly.
+* Switch to an LED strip, instead of the bulky strands.